-This Cheesy Mexican Garlic Bread is a super fun side dish !
-We like making this garlic bread recipe and serving it for appetizers, too!
+This Cheesy Mexican Garlic Bread is a super fun side dish!
+We also make this cheesy garlic bread recipe and for appetizers, too!

 Garlic Bread Is So Much Better With Cheese!

 Because what can be better than delicious, buttery garlic bread topped with cheese???
 Not much I say, not much at all.